szf2020/robot_faces/README.md

 ## Notes

-Would like a way to parameterise the window dimensions but need to figure out a way to dynamically resize an SFML window.
+* Would like a way to parameterise the window dimensions but need to figure out a way to dynamically resize an SFML window.

-What to do about default width and height?
+* What to do about default width and height?

-## Authors
+## Contributors

 * Andrew Murtagh (murtagan@tcd.ie)